 Despite failing to top the recording-breaking revenue haul from April, Ohio’s casinos and racinos continued to post strong gambling revenue figures last month.

 Statewide casino and racino revenue for the month of May combined came in at $209,201,740.
 The May revenue figures represent a 4% drop month over month from April.
-However, the tally still represents the best May monthly revenue totals since Ohio legalized casino gambling nine years ago.
+However, the tally still represents the best May monthly revenue totals since casinos in Ohio were legalized nine years ago.

 Both Cleveland-based JACK properties saw huge revenue spikes from May 2019.
 JACK Thistledown saw a 50% increase in revenue from 2019.
 While JACK Cleveland Casino was up 25% from May 2019.
 Of course, May 2020 saw gambling properties closed as COVID-19 emerged globally.